cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ```

 - actions: A list of actions, one for each actor of the trial.
 This list has the same length and order as the list of actors provided in different places in the API (e.g. `actors_in_trial`), for the same trial.
 Each action is the serialization of the appropriate type for the actor (as defined in the `cogment.yaml` file).
-- tick_id: The tick ID of the observations on which the actions are taken.
+- tick_id: The tick of the observations on which the actions are taken.
 - action_set: The set of actions for all actors.
 - reply_with_snapshot: If true, then request that the observations for the actors (in the reply) be snapshots.
 If false, the observations can be snapshots or deltas (at the discretion of the environment).
 See [ObservationData](#observationdata).